ExtraBB/deglaze/common/ingredients/spices/Mustard Powder.md

-- **Name**: Mustard powder (Gyeoja-garu)
+- **Name**: Mustard powder
 - **Other Names**: 겨자가루
 - **Type**: Spice

 ## Description

 Mustard powder is made from ground mustard seeds and is used to add sharp, pungent heat to sauces, dressings, and marinades.
-In Korean cuisine, it is often used in cold noodle dishes and dipping sauces.
+It is often used in cold noodle dishes and dipping sauces.

 ## How to use

-- Used in dipping sauces for naengmyeon (cold noodles)
+- Used in dipping sauces for cold noodles
 - Added to dressings and marinades
 - Used in pickling and seasoning vegetables